This post may contain affiliate links. Please read our disclosure policy.

 Storage: Store leftover soup in an airtight container in the fridge for up to 3-4 days.
 Reheat on the stovetop over low heat.
 Keep in mind that the tortellini may continue to absorb the liquid and become slightly mushy when reheated.

-If you plan to have a lot of leftovers I recommend cooking the tortellini separately and just adding a little to each bowl.
-Store it in a separate container and reheat in the soup.
+If you plan to have a lot of leftovers, I recommend cooking the tortellini separately and just adding a little to each bowl.
+Store it in a separate container and reheat with the soup.

 Freezing: Freeze the tomato soup with the sausage in a freezer bag or other freezer container for up to 3 months, then add fresh tortellini when you cook it.
 Thaw in the fridge overnight and reheat in a pot on the stove.